c3lang/c3-web/docs/language-common/attributes.md

 folded (to a constant).
 Otherwise, a compile time error will be issued.

+### `@constinit`

+*Used for: constdef, typedef*

+This attribute allows a typedef or constdef to be initialized from a literal without an explicit cast.

 ### `@deprecated`

 *Used for: types, function, macro, global, const, member*